Contact us!

 Breanny Sanabia

 Breanny is from Sunset Park in Brooklyn, New York.
-She initially chose to be a teacher because she knows how important it is for children of color to have teachers and role models who look like them.
+She holds a Master’s Degree in Social Work from Hunter College, and initially chose to be a teacher because she knows how important it is for children of color to have teachers and role models who look like them.
 Previously, she taught high school students at the International High School at Union Square, helping to guide and mentor kids in the program as a social worker.
 Breanny is excited about the chance to teach in a Spanish-immersion setting, and for the opportunity to learn from and work with young children at One World Project: “I just love this community, and how intimate it is,” she says.
 “You get to know all the students as well as the teachers and staff, even if you’re not in their class!”

 As a self-identified foodie, Breanny loves to eat, dance, and travel in her spare time.
 Particular highlights include Colombia, as well as the Dominican Republic where she enjoys spending time with her family.